Home / Journals / PHYTON / Vol.82, 2013

 Phyton-International Journal of Experimental Botany, Vol.82, pp. 151-160, 2013, DOI:10.32604/phyton.2013.82.151

 Abstract Urban forests located in dryland regions of Argentina are sustained mostly by groundwater and water coming from thawing in the Andes.
 This is because the most commonly planted tree species have high water requirements and are most often exposed to water shortage.
 This study assessed the effect of water deficit on diverse growth variables in saplings of Acacia visco (native tree species) and Morus alba (exotic tree species), two common tree species in the urban forests of Mendoza’s Metropolitan Area.
-Saplings were exposed to different levels of water deficit under controlled nursery conditions during three growing seasons.
-There were three… More >
+Saplings were exposed to different levels of water deficit under controlled nursery conditions during three growing seasons.… More >

 • Open AccessOpen Access